User guide to TIM, a ray-tracing program for forbidden ray optics: Coordinates and views

 In ``Top view'', everything is seen from directly overhead.
 In other words, ``Top view'' shows an orthographic projection into the horizontal, i.e.\ $(x, z)$, plane.
 Similarly, in ``Side view'' everything is seen from the positive $x$ direction, so it shows an orthographic projection into the $(z, y)$ plane.

 The view ``Anaglyph 3D'' creates an anaglyph image of the scene, designed for viewing with standard red/blue (or red/cyan) anaglyph glasses \cite{Wikipedia-AnaglyphImage}.
 Anaglyph images fundamentally show two different views of the scene, colour-coded so that each eye sees one view.
 In TIM, the left and right eyes see views from positions to the left and right of the ``Eye view'' position, $(0, 0, 0)$.
+The ``Anaglyph view'' can also simulate relativistic camera movement through the scene (section \ref{relativistic-section}).
 Fig.\ \ref{tiled-objects-figure} shows an example of the same scene rendered with the standard ``Eye view'' and ``Anaglyph 3D'' view.

+The ``3D TV'' view allows the creation of 3D image files in a number of HDMI-1.4a compatible formats.
+All supported formats use frame packing (the image consists of two ``frames'', one containing the image as seen from the position of the left eye the other from the position of the right eye).
+The 3D images produced in this view are not intended for viewing in TIM (in fact, often TIM shows a clipped image --- see Fig.\ \ref{3DTV-figure}), but for saving to file and display it on HDMI 1.4a compliant 3D TV.
+The simulated 3D image can represent relativistic camera movement through the scene (section \ref{relativistic-section}).

 Finally, the view ``Autostereogram 3D'' creates a random-dot autostereogram (``Magic eye'') image \cite{Tyler-Clarke-1990} of the scene.
-Details of how random-dot autostereograms work can be found elsewhere \cite{Lambert-et-al-2011a}.
+Details of how random-dot autostereograms work can be found elsewhere \cite{Lambert-et-al-2012}.
 Note that autostereograms often work better for scenes that are not too complex and in which the depth range is quite limited.
 For this latter reason the default scene contains a transparent plane (``invisible wall'') behind Tim's head that is invisible in other views (it is not only transparent, but also does not throw any shadow), but which is nevertheless visible in the ``Autostereogram 3D'' view as this ignores surface properties (see Fig.\ \ref{autostereogram-example-figure}).

 The parameters of a specific view can be altered by clicking on the tab corresponding to that view and then clicking on the ``Edit view'' button.
 All views allow the ``Anti-aliasing quality'' to be selected.
 TIM implements anti-aliasing by calculating the image at a size that is greater than its screen size.
 Before displaying the image on the screen (by default at size $640 \times 480$), the colour of the screen pixels is then calculated by averaging over a number pixels of the calculated image.
 Table \ref{anti-aliasing-quality-table} lists the size at which the image is calculated for the different anti-aliasing qualities.
 Note that anti-aliasing quality ``Normal'' calculates one pixel per screen pixel, and so calculates a sharp --- but aliased --- image.
 The better anti-aliasing-quality settings calculate $2 \times 2$ (``Good'') or $4 \times 4$ (``Great'') image pixels per screen pixel, and respectively take 4 and 16 times longer to render.
 There are also settings (``Bad'' and ``Rubbish'') which calculate the image at a \emph{reduced} size.
 These are intended to provide previews.